 All pages, except for the Title Page, Abstract, and the legends to Tables and Figures, should be double-spaced.

 Tables and Figures with relevant legends should NOT be provided as a collection at the end of the thesis.
 There are two acceptable ways to include them:

 Whichever method you choose to use, make sure that you draw the reader's attention to a specific Figure or Table by inserting a "flag" within the text, e.g. "β-galactosidase levels were elevated in the mutant strain compared to the wild-type strain (Figure 1)".

 The Title Page should NOT be numbered.
 Use Arabic numerals for the remainder of the thesis, beginning with the Abstract as page 2.
 Number the pages centered at the bottom of each page.
 If you chose Method 1 above for insertion of figures and tables, don't forget that pages bearing these components should also be numbered.

 Do not staple or punch your thesis pages in any way.
 The UIHP will bind your thesis for their library.

-Please submit your thesis to your Honors Advisor no later than the last day of classes of the semester in which you intend to graduate (i.e., one full week before Commencement).
-This will allow the Advisor sufficient time to review your thesis before submitting it to the Blank Honors Center by the UIHP stated deadline (Wednesday of Finals Week).
+Your thesis should be approved and signed by both your Thesis Mentor and your Honors Advisor no later than the last day of classes of the semester in which you intend to graduate (i.e., one full week before Commencement).
+This will allow the Advisor sufficient time to review your thesis before submission to the Blank Honors Center by the UIHP stated deadline (Wednesday of Finals Week).